jgdemois/dotfiles/README.md

 This project is licensed under the MIT License.
 See the [MIT License](https://github.com/jgdemois/dotfiles?tab=MIT-1-ov-file#) file for details.

 ## Acknowledgments
-Thanks to the creators and maintainers of Yabai, SKHD, Komorebi, WKHD, and Neovim for their amazing tools that enhance my productivity.
+Thanks to the creators and maintainers of [Yabai](https://github.com/koekeishiya/yabai), [skhd](https://github.com/koekeishiya/skhd), [Komorebi](https://github.com/LGUG2Z/komorebi), [whkd](https://github.com/LGUG2Z/whkd), and Neovim for their amazing tools that enhance my productivity.